7 Different After-Thanksgiving Activities for the Whole Family

 Thanksgiving-themed Mad Libs

 Looking for a game that will make those full tummies ache with laughter?
-Print out multiple copies of this Thanksgiving-themed mad-lib from My Sister’s Suitcase.
+Print out multiple copies of this Thanksgiving-themed mad-lib from Happiness is Homemade.
 Then, have everyone fill one out and read their text aloud!
 You’ll be sharing a laugh with your family before you know it — and you can even vote on the “funniest” mad-libber!

 Thanksgiving Games for Crafty People